kimberli/new-grad-offers/README.md

 However, if you're committed to working as a software engineer at a startup, and especially if you have job offers on the table you're considering, I will do my best to share information about important questions to ask and things to consider.

-I've been through my share of recruiting processes in my life, and I figured I'd write down some notes on things I verbally tell people who ask for advice.
+As a recent college CS major graduate, I've been through my share of recruiting processes in my life, so I figured I'd write down some notes on things I verbally tell people who ask for advice.
 This document is intended to be a collaborative, living document, so please contribute and suggest changes/resources!

 ## Table of Contents